Blueprint South transmission line project

 Location routing study and maps

 PacifiCorp is conducting a study to develop, examine and evaluate various potential options to identify a viable route for the transmission line.
 Through the study, PacifiCorp aims to identify the route where the line will have the least impact on communities, land uses, and the environment while also meeting engineering and safety standards.
 The project map below shows preliminary alternative routes, which are subject to change based on further analysis and input from customers, communities and stakeholders.
-The routing study began in late 2023 and is anticipated to conclude in 2025.
+The routing study began in late 2023 and is anticipated to conclude in late 2025.

 Interactive Project Map